fabianaiolfi/eu-policy-feedback/README.md

 ## Latent Semantic Scaling (LSS)
 - LSS is a method to measure the semantic similarity of terms to a set of seed words
 - Manual: https://koheiw.github.io/LSX/articles/pkgdown/basic.html
+- To do: Compare output of sentences with paragraphs?

 ## Embeddings
 - Compare policies with EP speeches and party manifestos